SEWING BY HAND | Most Important Stitches to Know

-Although there are several other hand sewing stitches and techniques, I am only going to show you the basting or running stitch, stretch stitch or herringbone stitch and the backstitch.
+Although there are several other hand sewing stitches and techniques, I am only going to show you the basting or running stitch, stretch stitch or herringbone stitch, and the backstitch.

 - All-purpose thread

 (I recommend getting a variety set of needles to have handy for different projects).
 For basic hand sewing, use a sharp or a milliner.
-You can get more technical with eye size and point types, but for now, just choose one that is mid-size.
+You can get more technical with eye size and point types, but for now, just choose one that is mid-sized.